thlorenz/appup/README.md

   --pages   port to start pages server on
   --api     port to start api server on
-  --config  point to a config file to override routes, etc. for the pages and api server
+  --config  point to a config file to override routes, etc. for the pages and api server --dedupe  if set it will [dynamically dedupe](https://github.com/thlorenz/dynamic-dedupe) all modules as they are
+            being required to work around the fact that symlinks break `npm dedupe`
 ```

 ## API